isc-projects/kea/doc/guide/dhcp4-srv.rst

 Sanitizing Client Host Name and FQDN Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It may be that some of your DHCP clients provide values in the Host Name
+Some DHCP clients may provide values in the Host Name
-option (Option code 12) or FQDN option (Option code 81) that contain
+option (option code 12) or FQDN option (option code 81) that contain
 undesirable characters.
 It is possible to configure kea-dhcp4 to
 sanitize these values.
 The most typical use case is ensuring that only
 characters that are permitted by RFC 1035 be included: A-Z, a-z, 0-9,